puppeteer/puppeteer/docs/api.md

 Emitted when the page crashes.

 > **NOTE** `error` event has a special meaning in Node, see [error events](https://nodejs.org/api/events.html#events_error_events) for details.

-#### event: 'executioncontextcreated'
-- <[ExecutionContext]>

-Emitted whenever an execution context is created in one of the page's frames.

-#### event: 'executioncontextdestroyed'
-- <[ExecutionContext]>

-Emitted whenever an execution context is removed from one of the page's frames.

 #### event: 'frameattached'
 - <[Frame]>